ChainSafe/game-docs-v2/docs/v2/6_erc20-interactions.md

 ### Call Custom Blockchain Tokens {#call-custom-blockchain-tokens}

 Connect to any EVM-compatible blockchain by providing an RPC.
 All methods have an optional field to add an RPC URL.
-This returns the native token's balance for the chain.
-If you'd like to get the balance a custom ERC-20 token, you can see a balance of example [here](https://docs.gaming.chainsafe.io/v2/erc20/).
+This returns a custom ERC-20 token's balance.
+If you'd like to get the balance a native ERC-20 token you can use the second code snippet below.

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Providers;